fuel-infra/jimmy/DEVELOPMENT.rst

   for plugin functionality.

-How Jim works
+How Jimmy works
 =============

-Jim is a runner which reads and then builds pipeline defined in main configuration file.
-Main configuration file jim.yaml consists of:
+Jimmy is a runner which reads and then builds pipeline defined in main configuration file.
+Main configuration file jimmy.yaml consists of:
 - pipelines and steps to perform
 - params or injected data for each step

-Jim Runner looks for plugins(modules) and loads them.
-Then invokes these modules(plugins) for each pipeline step defined in jim.yaml.
-The next steps included in jim.yaml:
+Jimmy Runner looks for plugins(modules) and loads them.
+Then invokes these modules(plugins) for each pipeline step defined in jimmy.yaml.
+The next steps included in jimmy.yaml:

   - read_source: Read source yaml file with Jenkins configuration
   - build_source: Build and post-process the initial configuration